ZhenchengLin/Lab3SubmitVerstion/main.md

 ## Researching Commands
 In this lab report, I will choose `grep` as my command.
 ### Option One **`-c`**
-The option `-c` is used to count the number of occurrences words that you are looking for in a file.
+The option `-c` is used to count the number of occurrences strings that you are looking for in a file.
-This option is useful when you need to look for all the occurrences key words in these files.
+This option is useful when you need to look for all the occurrences key strings in these files.

 #### Example one:
-I called the `grep` command and use `-c` option for counting the number of occurences of the word `words` in the file `chapter-1.txt`.
+I called the `grep` command and use `-c` option for counting the number of occurences of the string `words` in the file `chapter-1.txt`.
 ```
 grep -c words ./technical/911report/chapter-1.txt
 ```